argoproj/argo-rollouts/docs/features/anti-affinity/anti-affinity.md

 You can learn more about anti-affinity [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity).

 Repeating the above example with anti-affinity enabled, here is what happens when the `.spec.template` of the Rollout changes.
 Due to anti-affinity, the new pods cannot be scheduled on nodes which run the old ReplicaSet's pods.
-As a result, cluster auto-scaler must create 2 nodes to host the new ReplicaSet's pods.
-In this case, we would not restart the pods since scaled-down nodes are guaranteed to not have new pods.
+As a result, the cluster auto-scaler must create 2 nodes to host the new ReplicaSet's pods.
+In this case, pods won't be started since the scaled-down nodes are guaranteed to not have the new pods.
 ![ Original Rollout is running, spread across two nodes](images/solution.png)

 Anti-affinity is enabled by adding the anti-affinity struct to the Blue-Green or Canary strategy.
 When the anti-affinity struct is set, controller injects a PodAntiAffinity struct into the ReplicaSet's Affinity.